zabbix/zabbix-docker/web-apache-mysql/alpine/README.md

 The variable is Zabbix database name.
 By default, value is `zabbix`.

+### `ZBX_HISTORYSTORAGEURL`

+History storage HTTP[S] URL.
+This parameter is used for Elasticsearch setup.
+Available since 3.4.5.

+### `ZBX_HISTORYSTORAGETYPES`

+Array of value types to be sent to the history storage.
+An example: ['uint', 'dbl'].
+This parameter is used for Elasticsearch setup.
+Available since 3.4.5.

 ### `PHP_TZ`

 The variable is timezone in PHP format.
 Full list of supported timezones are available on [`php.net`](http://php.net/manual/en/timezones.php).
 By default, value is 'Europe/Riga'.